Voice (& beyond) Care Team: Who's Who?

 Description: A speech-language therapist/pathologist is trained and certified to identify, assess, and provide solutions for pathological conditions of communication.
 In addition to speech and language (phonation, articulation, resonance, fluency, and language) they can also address cognitive functions, literacy, social interaction, and swallowing.

-Importance for the singer: As singers, we might need to see a speech-language pathologist after the ENT to work on exercises that directly help with dysfunction (hoarseness, stamina, nodules, resonance, etc).
+Importance for the singer: You might need to see a speech-language pathologist after the ENT to work on exercises that directly help with dysfunction (hoarseness, stamina, nodules, resonance, etc).

 Otolaryngologist (ENT)